KevinKra/Fullstack/server/README.md

 ####Saving Model Instances

 - When a `Model Instance` is created ( ex: `new User({ googleId: profile.id })` ), it will not persist because does not yet exist on the database.
 In order to save the `Model Instance` to the database the `.save()` method must be called on it.

+####Querying Collections

+- Any query made to the MongoDB is an asynchronous function.
+We have to interact with promises when querying the database.
+- Check database to make sure duplicates (user accounts for instance) are not being created.